YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

 > ${wrongAttribute} incorrectly starts with an Uppercase Letter.
 Attributes should start with a lowercase letter.

 Level 4: Resource response with Reference:

-> Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

-#### Similar attribute name

-Level 1: Highlight solution

-Level 2: Text response:

-> Can this attribute be renamed?

-Level 3: Parametrized response:

-> ${wrongAttribute} is misspelled.
-[Use the same spelling as the problem description.]

-Level 4: Resource response with Reference: